EU cancels election observation mission to Ethiopia | DW | 03.05.2021

 The Prosperity Party grew out of the Ethiopian People's Revolutionary Democratic Front (EPRDF), which ruled the country with a tight grip for 28 years from 1991 to 2019.

-One political controversy in recent months involves the state of Oromia, which is home to the Oromo ethnic minority.
-Several opposition leaders belonging to the Oromo minority were jailed last year after the killing of popular Oromo singer Hachalu Hundessa in Ethiopia's capital, Addis Ababa.
+One political controversy in recent months involves the state of Oromia.
+Several opposition leaders belonging to the Oromo ethnic minority were jailed last year after the killing of popular Oromo singer Hachalu Hundessa in Ethiopia's capital, Addis Ababa.

 Hundessa's killing triggered massive protests in the Oromo region last summer.
 The Ethiopian government at one point shut off the internet to quell the demonstrations and cracked down on the anti-Ahmed opposition amid the unrest.